 Since there is no privilege or permission check before uploading a file, the exploitation of the vulnerability in WooCommerce Checkout Manager is simple and doesn’t require an attacker to be registered on the site.

-If you are using WooCommerce Checkout Manager plugin, please disable “Categorize Uploaded Files” option on the plugin settings page or disable plugin completely until developers release a patched version of the plugin.
+If you are using the WooCommerce Checkout Manager plugin, please disable the “Categorize Uploaded Files” option on the plugin settings page or disable the plugin completely until developers release a patched version of the plugin.

 WebARX web application firewall (WAF) is already protecting from this attack and WebARX users are safe.